The Open University since 2006

 Organisations and management accountingThis free course, Organisations and management accounting, examines the nature of organisations,...
 Try: Organisations and management accounting now

 Headline news scares about stolen or missing data are becoming a frequent occurrence.
 This free course, An introduction to information security, discusses the importance of protecting information.
 Organisations are relying more and more heavily on computers to store sensitive corporate and customer information and this OpenLearn course gives an overview of information security management systems.

-- how you select appropriate techniques to tackle and solve problems in the discipline of information security management;
+- select appropriate techniques to tackle and solve problems in the discipline of information security management

-- why security and its management are important for any modern organisation;
+- understand why security and its management are important for any modern organisation

 - Current section: Introduction